-4.15 Multiple traits or methods
+5.15 Multiple traits, environments, or models

 There are several new method integrated in.
 Furthermore, more than single method or trait result, we propose a multiple method or traits Manhattan and QQ plots for comparison with methods or traits, this part is based on MVP library to exhibit.
 There are two types of Manhattan plots (Orthogon and Roundness).